 error = NSError(domain: "response", code: -1, userInfo: ["reason":"blank response"])

 We added some logging for the response data, with an example on how to pretty-print JSON to the textarea used for logging.
 We do want to format the response in such a way that is easy to read, and pretty-printed JSON appears as one key-value per line, nicely indented.
-We can see the results in Listing 13-9:
+We can see the results in Listing 13-24.
+This code is located in the postData() function in the APIClient class.

-Listing 13-9.
+Listing 13-24.
 Handling a REST call

 let logger: UILogger = viewController.logger